Foster Parenting Tips for Navigating a Mental Health Crisis

 A guide for helping kids who are in a mental health crisis

-In the case that you are not able to de-escalate the situation, additional help should be sought.
-Safety is always the number one priority, and if you do not feel that you can keep yourself or the child safe, you must reach out for support.
-In such cases, calling 911 and asking for law enforcement assistance is warranted.
 However, when you call 911, it is vital to communicate that you have a crisis involving a child with mental illness.
-Providing as much information as possible will help law enforcement determine the kind of support is needed.
+Providing as much information as possible will help law enforcement determine the support needed.
 When there is a mental health crisis, law enforcement will often reach out to the county mental health crisis teams to help them de-escalate the situation.
-The crisis team will often assist law enforcement in evaluating the situation and determining what action are necessary considering the child's condition.
+The crisis team will often assist law enforcement in evaluating the situation and determining necessary actions, considering the child's condition.